IGPenguin/mobile-toolkit/README.md

 * Revoke ALL runtime permissions for ALL (even system) apps

 ### agoogleplay
-* `agoogleplay "Dummy App"` Search for app on Google Play
+* `agoogleplay "Dummy App"` Search for "Dummy App" on Google Play
-* Pass app name as argument
+* `agoogleplay` Search for currently foreground app on Google Play

 ### abuildproject
 * `abuildproject` Build, install and run Android project located in current directory